 Other features that set this manufacturer apart from the competition include the following:

 - Their proprietary ULED technology boasts higher brightness and lower power consumption than other major brands.

-- Hisense is one of only a few manufacturers that manufacture their own panels to make LCDs displays.
+- Hisense is one of only a few manufacturers that manufacture their own panels to make LCD displays.
 It still buys OLED panels from LG, the only company that produces this technology as of 2021.
-This gives them an advantage over some competitors like Sony, who rely heavily on Samsung and LG for display components.
+This gives them an advantage over competitors like Sony, who rely heavily on Samsung and LG for display components.

 Manufacturers of Components for Hisense TVs

-Hisense’s Android TV’s, in particular, often contain several off-shore manufactured parts, such as the TV’s CPU.
+Hisense’s Android TVs, in particular, often contain several off-shore manufactured parts, such as the TV’s CPU.

 Major component manufacturers include Intel, TDK, and LG Electronics.

-- Intel: Produces flash memory chips
+- Intel: Produces flash memory chips.

 Other TV’s Made by Hisense

-I mentioned at the start that Hisense owns a few brands that you’ve probably heard of.
+I mentioned at the start that Hisense owns a few brands you’ve probably heard of.
 In fact, buying established brands is part of Hisense’s international expansion strategy.